 in shallow relationships, affairs, depression, guilt and stress disorders.

 Solutions for Adult Attachment Disorders

-The bonds that develop between parents and their children seem
+The bonds that develop between parents and their neglected or

 to act as relationship models for the rest of those children's lives (see Bowlby

-1969) and strongly affect their personality and behavior.
+1969) and affect their personality and behavior.
+Many affected adults often

 (1) Spontaneous Age Regression

 Spontaneous age regression -

 The adoption of a pattern of behavior characteristic of an earlier stage of